corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 It takes a seed and a passphrase as input to obfuscate a given configuration file.
 To deobfuscate that configuration file, you must provide the same seed and passphrase to any process that accepts obfuscated configurations.

-{{< note >}}
 The Configuration Obfuscator makes node installation less vulnerable to someone trawling plain text files, searching for passwords and credentials of resources that they should not have access to in the first place.
-{{< /note >}}

 {{< warning >}}
 Although the Configuration Obfuscator does protect the node against trawling attacks, it does not ensure that password protection is completely secure.
 For improved security, always use the [latest released version](https://docs.corda.net/docs/corda-enterprise/tools-config-obfuscator.html) of the tool.
 {{< /warning >}}

 {{< note >}}
 The Configuraton Obfuscator tool can only be used with Corda Enterprise 4.4 (and above) node and Firewall configuration files.
 The tool is also capable of deobfuscating configuration files obfuscated with Corda Enterprise versions older than 4.4.
 {{< /note >}}

 ## Obfuscate/deobfuscate using the command-line tool